m1kk1mouse/phish_py/README.md

 > [!IMPORTANT]
 > Before you begin, change the IP-addres server in the "fish.bat" file!

+> [!CAUTION]
+> Use this project for introductory and educational purposes only

 Run server ▶️:
 > $ sudo python3 Thread.py